 - Ditching the car – park further away from your destination and walk the difference or take public transport.

-- Vigorous cleaning like vacuuming, scrubbing floors or cleaning the shower can all be a great workout.
+- Vigorous cleaning like vacuuming, scrubbing floors or cleaning the shower.

 If you’re really pressed for time, your workout doesn’t have to be completed all in one session.
-Exercise ‘snacking’ i.e. working out for short bursts a few times a day can bring similar benefits to a complete 30-minute workout.
+Working out for short bursts a few times a day can bring similar benefits to a complete 30-minute workout.
 Go for a ten-minute walk a couple of times a day, do a bit of cleaning, maybe some quick push ups or squats, and your workout is done for the day!
-There are also plenty of ten to 15-minute workouts on YouTube you can do.

 A bit of extra help